-Mathematics in Year 9 is using an online tool, Maths Pathway.
-This program provides all students with access to all 10 levels of Mathematics across the three Victorian Curriculum Strands, Number and Algebra, Measurement and Geometry, and Statistics and Probability.
-This has replaced previous textbooks and uses integrated diagnostic tools to ensure each students learning is best tailored to their individual needs.
+Mathematics in Year 9 focuses on addressing individual student needs and providing an appropriate level of challenge.
+Using a diverse range of teaching strategies and resources, classes and individuals work on the three Victorian Curriculum Strands, Number and Algebra, Measurement and Geometry, and Statistics and Probability.
+As part of this, students may use the Maths Pathways program, which contains integrated diagnostic tools to ensure each student's learning is best tailored to their individual needs.
 Each student's Mathematics work is continuously adapted to their specific needs, allowing the assessment, teaching and homework to be tailored to ensure success in their learning.